You can register a birth at any registration office in Scotland, as long as the birth happened in Scotland.

 - a form to register your baby with an NHS doctor

-You can get a full extract of the birth entry - which includes details about the parents - for a fee.
+You can pay for a full extract of the birth entry which includes details about the parents.

 Contacting other organisations